Table of Contents

 Uncommon Phrases From Known People

-If you have emailed a specific person for a while, you probably know his/her template of writing (e.g., salutation and valediction).
+If you have emailed a specific person for a while, you probably know their template of writing (e.g., salutation and valediction).
 If there is uncommon writing, you should suspect that email.

-If the salutation does not contain your name (e.g., Dear Customer, Dear Account Holder, …), it must be sent to a lot of receivers.
+If the salutation does not contain your name (e.g., Dear Customer, Dear Account Holder, etc.), it must be sent to a lot of receivers.
 This is suspicious.

 Suspicious Attachments and Links

-Do not open the attachment unless you are very sure that the source is legitimate.
-Also, do not open the attachments that have the extensions: .exe and .zip.
+Do not open the attachment unless you are sure that the source is legitimate.
+Also, do not open the extensions’ attachments: .exe and .zip.
 Otherwise, the attachment may contain malware and infect your machine.
 Moreover, an infection may spread to other computers connected to the same network.
 Infection can get login credentials, credit card details, or company-related information.

-Legitimate companies do not send you attachments, they generally direct you to their own website, and you can find the document there.
+Legitimate companies do not send you attachments; they generally direct you to their website, and you can find the document there.

 Scammers hide the links with buttons or short links.
 When you hover your mouse over the link/button, the exact address will appear on the right bottom of your browser.
 You can check the original address.
 If you use a mobile device, hold down on the link, and the original link will appear as a pop-up.

-It is beneficial to care if the link starts with HTTP.
+It is beneficial to care if the link starts with HTTPS.
 HTTPS is the secure version of HTTP.
 It encrypts the data traveling over the internet.
-If the link starts with HTTPS, then it is hard to read the request and response between the client and server.
+If the link begins with HTTPS, it is hard to read the request and response between the client and server.

 Creating Urgency

-Employees could be shy about verifying the email especially if it is coming from their boss.
-Companies should understand the reason why their employee requests a verification and even sometimes they should congratulate their employee for their caution.
+Employees could be shy about verifying the email, especially if it comes from their boss.
+Companies should understand the reason why their employee request verification, and sometimes, they should even congratulate their employee for their caution.

 Awards and Gifts